-Item Responsibility / Date

-1. Welcome & Introductions

-Aidan O'Brien welcomed everyone to the meeting and apologies were recorded as above.

-2. Minutes of last meeting

-The minutes of the last meeting were

-Matters arising:

-i) Letter to DLA Advisory Board: Mr O'Brien advised that he had spoken to the ATOS Director and she welcomed an opportunity for the network group to make representation regard the lasting impacts of cancer with a particular focus on fatigue.
+Item Responsibility / Date 1.
+Welcome & Introductions Aidan O'Brien welcomed everyone to the meeting and apologies were recorded as above.
+Minutes of last meeting The minutes of the last meeting were i) Letter to DLA Advisory Board: Mr O'Brien advised that he had spoken to the ATOS Director and she welcomed an opportunity for the network group to make representation regard the lasting impacts of cancer with a particular focus on fatigue.
 The Director proposed a meeting is set up with herself and the medical assessor before the end of June to discuss further.
 Mr O'Brien suggested that an oncologist and a GP should also attend the meeting.
 Ms Edel Aughey highlighted the fatigue management programme and the need for further promotion to clinicians.
 Ms Thamra Ayton advised that she would speak to Jane Rankin regard AHP representation and to Janet Morrison, Macmillan Information Manager.

-Action po oint 1: Mr O'Brien to arrange a meeting with ATOS before end of June and to invite key people to attend as highlighted Aidan O'Brien above. ii) Regional Urology meeting: Ms Mary Jo Thompson advised that Ms Lynne Charlton & Ms Sara Long are facilitating a Regional urology meeting on 30 th April 2015 in Linenhall Street, chaired by Mr Dean Sullivan.
+Action particles above. point 1: Mr O'Brien to arrange a meeting with ATOS before end of June and to invite key people to attend as highlighted Aidan O'Brien ii) Regional Urology meeting: Ms Mary Jo Thompson advised that Ms Lynne Charlton & Ms Sara Long are facilitating a Regional urology meeting on 30 th April 2015 in Linenhall Street, chaired by Mr Dean Sullivan.
 Mr O'Brien advised that he would be attending in his capacity as SHSCT MDM Chair but it was agreed that it would be useful to have further representation on behalf of the Network Group.
-Action po oint 2: Ms Mary Jo Thompson to contact Lynne Charlton to seek Urology network group representation at the meeting Mary Jo Thompson iii) Audit of patient outomes following radical cystectomy: This audit was presented by Ms Alison Downey at the last meeting.
-Mr Darren Mitchell advised that he had not received the database to re-run the audit for neo-adjuvant patients. pint 3: Mr Hugh O'Kane agreed to follow this up.
-Hugh O'Kane , and an per iv) Audit on erectile & lower urinary tract dysfunction following radical prostactectomy: Mr Hugh O'Kane advised that this audit is on-going and will be presented at the regional Urology audit meeting next month.
+Action p point 2: Ms Mary Jo Thompson to contact Lynne Charlton to seek Urology network group representation at the meeting Mary Jo Thompson iii) Audit of patient outomes following radical cystectomy: This audit was presented by Ms Alison Downey at the last meeting.
+Mr Darren Mitchell advised that he had not received the database to re-run the audit for neo-adjuvant patients.
+Action p point 3: Mr Hugh O'Kane agreed to follow this up.
+Hugh O'Kane iv) Audit on erectile & lower urinary tract dysfunction following radical prostactectomy: Mr Hugh O'Kane advised that this audit is on-going and will be presented at the regional Urology audit meeting next month.
 He advised that a registrar could present at a future network meeting.
-Action po oint 4: Mr Hugh O'Kane to arrange for presentation of audit at next network meeting.
-Hugh O'Kane 3.
-Urology g guidelines & pathways Regional hormone therapy guideline & pathway: Mitchell a the last network meeting, the guideline and pathway were circulated to all network members for comment.
+Action p point 4: Mr Hugh O'Kane to arrange for presentation of audit at next network meeting.
+Hugh O'Kane .
+Urology guidelines & pathways Il hormone therapy guideline & pathway: Mitchell ng the last network meeting, the guideline and pathway were circulated to all network members for comment.
 Dr Darren advised that he had received no comments to date.
-Mr O'Brien queried the term 'shared care' used in the pathway and hat this may require clarification as it implies shared care with GPs. pint 5: Ms Mary Jo Thompson agreed to review and define the term.
-Mary Jo Thompson - bint 6: Dr Mitchell advised that he will send the guideline to pharmacy colleagues to clarify licensing restrictions and this, the document will be ready for final sign off.
-Darren Mitchell A draft ve It was not Renal Cel Management Guidelines: Persion of the guidelines was circulated to members prior to the meeting.
-Ited that Mr Ali Thwaini has done extensive work in reviewing and developing guidelines for Bladder, Prostate, Penile, I, Testicular & Upper Urinary Tract Urothelial Cell Carcinomas, using the EAU guidelines as a template and including om BAUS, NICE, NHS England and the Improvement of Outcomes Guidelines (IOG).
+Mr O'Brien queried the term 'shared care' used in the pathway and that this may require clarification as it implies shared care with GPs. point 5: Ms Mary Jo Thompson agreed to review and define the term.
+Mary Jo Thompson - point 6: Dr Mitchell advised that he will send the guideline to pharmacy colleagues to clarify licensing restrictions and g this, the document will be ready for final sign off.
+Darren Mitchell Management Guidelines: version of the guidelines was circulated to members prior to the meeting.
+It was no Renal Co oted that Mr Ali Thwaini has done extensive work in reviewing and developing guidelines for Bladder, Prostate, Penile, ell, Testicular & Upper Urinary Tract Urothelial Cell Carcinomas, using the EAU guidelines as a template and including rom BAUS, NICE, NHS England and the Improvement of Outcomes Guidelines (IOG).